dezyne/community/Arduino_IDE_Guidelines/README.md

 Figure 3: add Tiny-C compile flag

 # Code generation
-Code generation needs to be done in ”C”, whereas most hardware drivers (and the Serial driver, for trace output) for the Arduino are coded in C++.
+Dezyne Code generation needs to be done in ”C” because the Dezyne C++ runtime uses STL which is not available for Arduino.
+Hardware drivers (and the Serial driver, for trace output) for the Arduino will in general be coded in C++.
 A way to work around this is to:
-1) Create an additional C file that does dzn run time initialization, and implements the callback functions.
+1) Create an additional C file that does dzn run time initialization, and implements the Dezyne callback functions.
-2) In your main CPP file (that contains the setup() and loop() functions) define a C function that in their turn calls the C++ functions.
+2) In your Arduino main CPP file (that contains the setup() and loop() functions) define C++ functions that call the Dezyne C functions.

 # Closing remarks
 Before you can upload to your board you must ensure to have the right USB drivers installed.